Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 our we would no longer have a tree, just a graph.

+Another thing to note is that the order in which the connections are stored within a node matters.
+For instance,
+if we assume A stores its connection to B before its connection to C, we could say that B is the older sibling of C, thereby making C the younger sibling of B.

 Using this structure,
 we can interpret whatever data is stored in these nodes as a hierarchy.

+In ONE+,
+every string created after tokenization is stored in a node called an element.

 #### What's special about ONE+?